gpedic/ex_q/README.md

 ## Parameter Passing

-Functions in Q can receive parameters in two ways:

-1. Full context - by default, functions receive the entire state as a map
-2. Specific params - by providing a list of operation keys, functions receive only those values as function arguments in the order they are specified
+Every step function will receive the entire pipeline state by default, or you can list which keys you want to pass as function arguments.

 ```elixir
 defmodule ParamDemo do